adeshas/k2smppd/README.md

 You can now run using ./smpp/ksmppd.

+### Running tests

+To run the autotools-driven test targets you will need the usual build tooling (automake/aclocal, autoconf, libtool) available in your `PATH`.
+Once those dependencies are installed you can generate the build system, configure it, and execute the checks:

+    ./bootstrap.sh
+    ./configure
+    make check

+If any of the tools above are missing (for example, `aclocal` from automake), the bootstrap step will fail and you will need to install the missing package before continuing.

 ## Using KSMPPD

 I have created a number of example configurations in this repository located under examples/configurations